Milliman-PRM/qlikview-hosting/.github/PUBLICATION_TEMPLATE.md

 - [ ] Confirm no errors occurred during the push to production

 #### Tasks to be completed when closing this issue
+- [ ] Delete the backup copy of the original report provided by the client
 - [ ] All checks have been performed
 - [ ] Close this issue